caguil96/Brewery-website/README.md

 Specify the API you are using and include a link.
 Show us a snippet of JSON returned by your API so we know you can access it and get the info you need

+I'm using a brewery API.
+It includes all of the data that I need and it's completely free.
+The downside of the API is that it does not include images of the breweries.

 https://api.openbrewerydb.org

 [image](https://user-images.githubusercontent.com/32564773/115118647-31787c80-9f72-11eb-955e-fb582ffced1c.png)